Why become a Chartered Member?

 Advises and partners business heads and department managers.
 Implements plans through communicating, engaging and involving.

 - Impacts and measures

-About Chartered Member criteria
+Requirements for Chartered Member

-To be awarded Chartered Member you need to demonstrate consistent, sustained performance against timescales of at least 12-18 months.
+Chartered Members may have expertise in one or two specialisms, but are expected to understand a range of HR specialisms and how they link to create integrated people solutions to business problems.
+To be awarded Chartered Membership, you need to demonstrate consistent, sustained performance at this level, and work to timeframes of around 12-18 months.
 You will have evidence across a wide range of examples to demonstrate your experience against band 2 of CIPD’s Profession Map.

 How to become a Chartered Member